adriancamaj/SFTP-Wordpress-Plugin/README.md

 ---
 ## Installation
-Follow these simple steps to install the SFTP Integration Plugin.
+Follow these simple steps to install the SFTP Wordpress Plugin.

 ### Step 1: Download the Plugin
 You can download the plugin from the GitHub repository.